The Best Ways to Prioritize Products and Features

 In this edition of Ask UXmatters, our experts discuss the best ways of prioritizing a list of products and features.

-In my monthly column Ask UXmatters, our panel of UX experts provides answers our readers’ questions about a broad range of user experience matters.
+In my monthly column Ask UXmatters, our panel of UX experts provides answers to our readers’ questions about a broad range of user experience matters.
 To get answers to your own questions about UX strategy, design, user research, or any other topic of interest to UX professionals in an upcoming edition of Ask UXmatters, please send your questions to: firstname.lastname@example.org.

 The following experts have contributed answers to this edition of Ask UXmatters: